lych1233/compactDRL/README.md

 #### Quick Start (An Running Script Example)

-- To start an example experiment, say, use PPO to train an agent in the "CartPole-v1'' environment, you can direct use:
+- To start an example experiment, say, use PPO to train an agent in the "CartPole-v1" environment, you can direct use:

 ```
 cd compactDRL
 bash scripts/ppo/CartPole.sh 0 1
 ```

-where "0" is the PGU-id, and "1" is the seed of the entire experiment
+where "0" is the GPU-id, and "1" is the seed of the entire experiment

-See README in each drl/algo folder for some tips for a specific algorithm
+See README in each drl/algo folder for some tips of a specific algorithm

 ## Quick Facts you should know about this implementation:

-- All the core codes are presented in the drl/"algo name"/ folder, which might be friendly for the reader
+- All the core codes are presented in the "drl/algo_name/" folder, which might be friendly for the reader
-- You could use commands in the scripts/ folder to start an experiment directly
+- You could use commands in the "scripts/" folder to start an experiment directly
-- To run an experiment only two additional files are needed: an environment file (which can be regarded as a lightly extended OpenAI Gym API) and a buffer file (which is used **solely** for storage), and all other works can be done by drl/"algo name"/ local files
+- To run an experiment, only two additional files are needed: an environment file (which can be regarded as a lightly modified OpenAI Gym API) and a buffer file (which is used **solely** for data storage), while all other works are done by "drl/algo_name/local_files"
 - In an experiment, "run.py" will first find suitable "env" and "buffer" for the specific configuration.
-Then "run.py" passes them to "algo/main.py" and "algo/main.py" will use that "env" and "buffer" and all local files to finish the experiment
+Then "run.py" passes them to "algo_name/main.py" and "algo_name/main.py" will use that "env" and "buffer" and all local files to finish the experiment